How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 gh auth switch -u work-username

-git clone https://github.com/my-company/internal-tool.git Either way, the credential comes from the active gh session — not from an SSH key or a PAT you have to manage.
+git clone https://github.com/my-company/internal-tool.git Either way the credential comes from the active gh session, not from a key or token you have to manage yourself.

 Reference: Commands you’ll actually use